The Ultimate In Birding Tours

 Morocco: Day 2 After some more birding in the High Atlas we will descend from the mountains and then drive northeastwards to Ifrane for a two nights stay, stopping for a little birding en route.

-After crossing broad, rolling, cultivated plains that are the breadbasket of Morocco we will climb up into the Middle Atlas, stopping to explore the wooded foothills.
-On the way we should see such species as Western Cattle Egret, White Stork, Black Kite, Booted Eagle, Common and Lesser Kestrels, Eurasian Collared and European Turtle Doves, Common Swift, Calandra and Crested Larks, Barn Swallow, Spotless Starling, the distinct Maghreb Magpie (now recognised as a full species), European Goldfinch and Corn Bunting.
+After crossing the broad, rolling, cultivated plains that are the breadbasket of Morocco we will climb up into the Middle Atlas, stopping to explore the wooded foothills.
+On the way, we should see the distinctive endemic Maghreb Magpie as well as Western Cattle Egret, White Stork, Black Kite, Booted Eagle, Common and Lesser Kestrels, Eurasian Collared and European Turtle Doves, Common Swift, Calandra and Crested Larks, Barn Swallow, Spotless Starling, European Goldfinch and Corn Bunting.

 Other interesting species we may well see include Red-knobbed Coot, Ferruginous Duck, European Scops Owl, Wood Lark, Tawny Pipit, Yellow Wagtail, Cetti’s, Melodious, Western Subalpine and Western Bonelli’s Warbler, Short-toed Treecreeper, Firecrest, Hawfinch and Cirl Bunting.

 Additional widespread species include Little and Great Crested Grebes, Gadwall, Mallard, Northern Shoveler, Common Pochard, Eurasian Sparrowhawk, Common Moorhen, Common Sandpiper, Common Woodpigeon, Common Cuckoo, Great Spotted Woodpecker, Eurasian Skylark, Common House Martin, Winter Wren, European Robin, Common Redstart, Mistle Thrush, Common Blackbird, Zitting Cisticola, Common Whitethroat, Eurasian Blackcap, Spotted Flycatcher, Great Tit, Eurasian Nuthatch, Eurasian Golden Oriole, Eurasian Jay, European Greenfinch, European Serin and Common Linnet.
-If we are very fortunate we will come across a troop of Barbary Apes amidst the magnificent cedar forests.

 Morocco: Day 4 Today we will drive southwards to Midelt for an overnight stay, descending into increasingly arid country as we leave the mountains and pausing en route to look for such species as Ruddy Shelduck, Long-legged Buzzard (the Atlas form, cirtensis, is very different from the nominate form of SW Asia and may well represent a distinct endemic species), Thekla Lark and Western Black-eared Wheatear.